rokon12/javac/README.md

 Overall, this project is a powerful and user-friendly tool for Java developers, providing a convenient and efficient way to write, run, and debug Java code in the browser.

 <img width="1430" alt="javac-compileNow" src="https://user-images.githubusercontent.com/429073/212443274-22abfb98-760b-4060-81bd-d18adcec22f7.png">

+## How to Run the UI
+The UI is built using React, so after cloning the repository, run the following command:

+`yarn install && yarn run`

+This will start the UI on your browser.

+## How to Run the Backend
+The backend application is a traditional Spring Boot application, but it requires Java 19.